 Or maybe you are naturally shy and find it awkward talking to strangers or replying their questions, here are 10 job hunting tips to ease your fears and give you the confidence boost you need as you embark on your journey into social inclusiveness.

 The first thing you need to do before you approach any potential employer is to work on your psyche.
 Be positive about your future no matter how terrible your past has been.
 Philosophers say that the only thing greater than fear is hope and they are right to say that.
 Without hope, the heart will break.

 Skill is everything in the workplace.
-Identify what your skills are and harness it to it’s fullest potential.
-If you are a timid person, for example, you have no business applying to a job that requires you to stand in front of cameras or to interact with large groups.
+Identify what your skills are and harness it to its fullest potential.
+If you are a timid person, for example, you have no business applying for a job that requires you to stand in front of cameras or to interact with large groups.

 3. Take Baby Steps